-In total, we discovered 157 instances of deceptive Countdown Timers on 140 shopping websites.
+In our data set, we discovered a total of 157 instances of deceptive Countdown Timers on 140 shopping websites.
 One such example is shown in Figure 4b on justfab.com, where the advertised offer remains valid even after the countdown timer of 60 minutes expires.

-Based on our taxonomy of dark pattern characteristics, we classify Countdown Timers as partially covert (it creates a heightened sense of immediacy, unbeknownst to at least some users), and sometimes deceptive (it can mislead users into believing a sale or offer is expiring when in is reality it is not, creating false urgency) in nature.
+Using our taxonomy of dark pattern characteristics, we classify Countdown Timers as partially covert (it creates a heightened sense of immediacy, unbeknownst to at least some users), and sometimes deceptive (it can mislead users into believing an offer is expiring when in reality it is not) in nature.